Ethevie/Triage-Splunk-Phishing/lab-notes/tryhackme-summary.md

-# TryHackMe - SOC Level 1 Lab: Phishing Investigation
+# TryHackMe - Junior Security Analyst Lab: Phishing Investigation

 ## 🧪 Lab Overview
 This investigation was done in the Junior Security analyst room on TryHackMe.
 The goal was to analyze a suspicious phishing alert using Splunk and identify whether it was a true positive or false positive.